 Hancock County 407 CCA Program continues to provide Presentence Investigations as requested to the Hancock County Common Pleas Court.
 The investigations are conducted in accordance with Ohio Revised Code Section 2951.03 and Criminal Rule 32.2 and offers the Court a thorough account of the offense; a criminal and social history of the offender; a risk/need assessment, and victim input, if applicable, to assist the Court in sentencing decisions.
 It should be noted that due to previous state budget cuts, the County General Fund supplements approximately one-half of the Presentence Writer's salary and benefits.
-A total of one hundred eighty six (186) reports were prepared for the Common Pleas Court in Fiscal Year 2013.
+A total of one hundred fifty (150) reports were prepared for the Common Pleas Court in Fiscal Year 2014.
+As reflected in the chart below, this number has decreased due to the increase in defendants applying for Intervention in Lieu of Conviction relief.
+This is one of the reforms referenced above resulting from House Bill 86; specifically, the eligibility was broadened, resulting in higher diversions into that program.